hmajid2301/blog/content/slides/reproducible-envs-with-nix/_index.md

 ## Golang

-- How is this relevant to Go?
+- Tooling to aid development
-- How do we make sure all developers are using the same tool?
-- How can we say it is the same as the version running on CI?
+- Use the same tool

-{{% note %}}
-  - `tools.go`
-    - Only works with go dependencies
-{{% /note %}}
+- Same versions running on CI

 ---